Exploring Dynamic Context for Multi-path Trajectory Prediction: Experiments

-Furthermore, we tested DCENet on InD \cite{inDdataset} to justify its performance and generalization ability.
+Furthermore, we have tested DCENet on inD~\cite{inDdataset} to justify its performance and generalization ability.
 We compare our model with the three most relevant models: S-LSTM for comparing with its occupancy grid mapping for agent-to-agent interaction, S-GAN for its generative module, and AMENet for its CVAE module and LSTM sequential modeling.
 To guarantee a fair comparison, all the models were trained and tested using the same data.
-Table~\ref{tb:resultsInD} lists the quantitative results measured by ADE/FDE.
+S-LSTM predicts the distributions of the positions~\cite{alahi2016social}.
+During inference, multiple positions were generated by sampling.
+Table~\ref{tb:resultsinD} lists the performance measured by ADE/FDE.
 Our model achieved the best performance for the $@top10$ prediction across all the intersections and reduced the errors by a big margin.
 Our model also outperformed the other models for the most-likely prediction at three out of four intersections.
 It only slightly fell behind the AMENet model on the intersection-(C).
 We anticipate that the most-likely prediction fell behind the $@top10$ prediction.
-However, the ranking method is still effective in recommending a reliable candidate in comparison to the other models.
+However, the ranking method was still effective in recommending a reliable candidate in comparison to the other models.
 The results indicate: (1) Our model is able to generalize on different datasets and maintain superior performance.
 (2) Predicting multiple paths is more beneficial than predicting a single one for an agent.
 On the one hand, multiple predictions increase the chances to narrow down the errors.
 On the other hand, a single prediction may lead to a wrong conclusion especially if the initial steps predicted are deviating from the ground truth and the errors will accumulate significantly with time.
-The multiple predictions form into an \textit{area} indicating the potential intent of an agent and the area size reflects the uncertainty of an agent's intent.
+The multiple predictions form into an area indicating the potential intent of an agent and the area size reflects the uncertainty of an agent's intent.